 When a Fault Condition is reported to the operator, it shall be a Level 3 alarm and shall include the description of the fault and the list of possible diagnoses from the table in Section 5.20.18.6.

-Hot Water Plant
+[DELETE]Hot Water Plant

 Retain the applicable variables from Sections 3.1.8 and 3.2.4.
 Delete variables that are not applicable.